 Specify the ambient light state in the Ambient light field.
 The listed values correspond to predefined amounts of units of illuminance (LUX): 0, 10, 100, 500, 5 000.
 To test using other LUX values, specify them in the Light (LUX) field or use the slider to set the value.

-A mobile device placed screen up on a desk experiences a force of approximately 9.8 on the z axis (that is, upwards).
+A target device placed screen up on a desk experiences a force of approximately 9.8 on the z axis (that is, upwards).
 This is the proper acceleration the device experiences relative to freefall.

 To emulate movement of the device:

 - Click or right-click the image of the device in the Orientation field and hold down the mouse button to rotate the image.

 - Click the rotation buttons buttons to rotate the image: